mautic/developer-documentation-new/.github/CONTRIBUTING.md

    ![Highlight Codespaces tab, plus icon, and Create codepace on main at GitHub](../assets/images/codespaces_tab_github.png)

-6. Wait until the codespace finishes building.
-Once it's finished, the build prompt closes, the README preview opens — you can close this preview, and the `postCreateCommand` runs.
-Please wait until it finishes doing its job.
+6. Wait for the codespace to finish building.
+Once complete, the build prompt closes, and the README preview opens.
+You can close this preview after it appears.
+Next, the `postCreateCommand` runs, so please wait until it finishes its task.

    ![Screenshot of postCreateCommand running in terminal](../assets/images/postcreatecommand_on_terminal.png)
 7. [Create a new branch](#create-a-new-branch) to work on your changes.